Find books, music, videos in the Grinnell College Libraries.

 Access, use, and reproduction of the electronic resources made available through the Grinnell College Libraries are governed by license agreements with publishers which may impose greater restrictions on use than does copyright law.
 The user is responsible for observing these agreements as well as the copyright laws of the United States (Title 17, United States Code), including the fair use guidelines that protect scholarship and research.

 1926-present.
 Online database indexing scholarship on literature, language, linguistics, and folklore.

 Covers film and television theory, preservation and restoration, writing, production, cinematography, technical aspects, and reviews.
 Includes full text of more than 90 journals and indexing for more than 600 publications.

-A fully searchable library of more than 350,000 works of English and American poetry, drama and prose, 315 full-text literature journals, and other key criticism and reference resources.
+Fully searchable library of more than 350,000 works of English and American poetry, drama, and prose, with nearly 400 full-text literature journals and other key criticism and reference resources.

-Provides access to electronic versions of books which may be viewed or checked-out online.
-All available twenty-four hours a day, seven days a week.
-Login via individual account for off-campus access.
+EBSCO catalog of electronic books which may be viewed or checked out online.
+All available 24 hours a day, seven days a week.
+Log in via individual account for off-campus access.